 Everyone has the same amount of time but uses their time in different ways.
 So is the question that people want to get more done, or do they want to get more of the right things done?
 In today’s digital world, where every moment is dictated to us by a smartphone or streams of electrons flowing from a laptop, it’s easy to be distracted.
 So maybe what we should be thinking about is prioritising our time rather than trying to manage time.

 WHAT IS REALLY IMPORTANT?

-This requires us first to sit down quietly and to decide what is important in our lives.
-Our work-life balance, family, health etc. is arguably the first aspect of our lives to be addressed.
+This requires us first to sit down quietly and decide what is important in our lives.
+Our work-life balance, family, health etc. arguably the first aspect of our lives to be addressed.

 However, given the subject of time management has been raised at a business meeting I thought I would address the issue from this perspective.

 Before we can consider priorities we must first consider where are in relation to where we want to be.
 Why do we do what we do?

 ‘Why’ is a good place to start.
 What is your ‘why’ for starting a business or becoming self-employed?
 Where are you headed?
 What is the end game?

 SELF-EMPLOYED – BUSINESS OWNER

 The majority of people I’ve met at networking meetings have been self-employed rather than business owners.
 In other words, instead of a company employing them, they employ themselves.
 One has to ask why they decided to employ themselves or if they do have a business, why they decided to start that business.